locationtech/jts/FAQ-LICENSING.md

 * The EPL license provideds a similar permissiveness to LGPL with different wording around patents

-1. **But I thought LGPL and EPL do not mix?
+A3. **But I thought LGPL and EPL do not mix?
 How does this effect the LGPL GEOS project?**

 For use of JTS by an LGPL project like GEOS:

-Please use the BSD-3 License (the BSD-3 License is compatible with the LGPL license used by GEOS).
+Use the BSD-3 License (the BSD-3 License is compatible with the LGPL license used by GEOS).

-Long term the EPL license is being revised to work with GPL / LGPL allowing GEOS the choice of BSD-3 or EPL license.
+In the longer term the EPL license is being revised to work with GPL / LGPL, allowing GEOS the choice of either BSD-3 or EPL license.

-1. How can an LGPL-licensed project (such as GEOS) contribute code to JTS?
+A4. **How can an LGPL-licensed project (such as GEOS) contribute code to JTS?**

 From the JTS perspective this works in the same way as any other contribution.
 The contributor must have an Eclipse Contributor License Agreement (CLA) in place (see here).